 Leaf Type: Basal leaves are 2″-6″ long, with long petioles, deeply cut into 5 – 7 lobes, sharply toothed.
 Stem leaves are usually 3 lobes and whorled in groups of 3.

 Seed Collection: Fruit are flattened, beaked achene, 1/8″ – 1/4″ long, gathered in a round spiky head.
 At maturity, the fruit is dry, fuzzy and flattened, 1/8″-1/4″, with a persistent style forming a long beak 1/16″-1/4″ long.
 These form from the cluster of pistils and separate when mature.

 Hardiness Zone: 3 to 8 USDA Zone Map

 Notes: Lovely early flowering ground cover, very suitable for a shady pollinator garden, offers early flowering.
 Poisonous if eaten in large quantities, irritating to the mouth.

-Native to NH, CT, MA, NY and upper Midwest: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to NH, MA, NY, RARE IN CT, native to upper Midwest: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).